top of page

 Principal Investigator

 Dr. Huo joined UF in early 2017.
-Currently, he is an assistant professor at the Mid-Florida Research and Education Center at the University of Florida.
+Currently, he is an Associate Professor at the Mid-Florida Research and Education Center at the University of Florida.
 His current research focuses on development of biotechnology tools, particularly in improvement of genetic transformation in diverse plant species, and use various approaches including CRISPR genome editing, transposon mutagenesis, genomic sequencing to ornamental and specialty crops including snapdragons, begonia, marigold, and petunia for genetic improvement.

 Matthew Creech